kmluvce/cassandra-monitoring-by-ELK/README.md

 ELK is a good solution for this and provide real time monitoring of clusters nodes.

 #Key features
 *	Real time monitoring of cluster nodes status
 *	CPU statistics.
 *	Load on Cluster Nodes
-* Memory stastics
+*	Memory statistics
-* CPU Stastics
+*	Process Status
 *	Input/output statistics
+*	Pending tasks
+*	Read latency
+*	Write latency

 #How to install
 * Install all dashboards from dashboard folder in your Kibana